 1) Recognize that each day is an investment in your legacy.

 So the guiding question for each day is: “What can I do so that I’ll feel proud of who I am?”

 Thus, use each day to live an ethical, positive, respectful life.
 Be productive in useful endeavors.

 Thus, live so that you feel good about what you have done and who you are.

 Specifically, make choices based on being honest, kind, and respectful.

 Through this, you will leave a legacy of admiration and respect with others.

 I encourage you to find ideas in this article that fit your style.
 Start with easy actions, and then add others as you make progress.

 By the way, did you notice that each of these investments involves making choices.

-Here’s an article that shows how to build relationships:
+Here’s more info on how to build relationships: